climatechangemakers/climate-changemakers-act/README.md

 ### Focus Issue

-The `focus_issue` table simply tracks issues that are focus, and when they were focused.
+The `focus_issue` table simply tracks issues that currently in focus, and when they were focused.
 Therefore, it serves both to track the currently focused issue as well as the history of all focused issues.

 | issue_id | focused_at |
 | --       | --         |